');

 About Wagram, NC

-Wagram is a small community in North Carolina with a population of 899 residents.
-The median household income is $53,516 per year, which is near the national average.
-The median age in Wagram is 47.7 years.
+Wagram is a small community located in North Carolina with a population of 899 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,516 per year, which is 29% below the national median of $75,149.
+The median age of 47.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Wagram, NC